1985 Oregon State Beavers football team: Fresno State

 In the 23 seasons from 1981 to 2003, Oregon State and Fresno State played 13 times, more than three times more often than any other nonconference opponent in the same period.
 The Beavers won the first meeting 31-28 in the largest comeback ever, at the time.
 The Bulldogs looked to even the series.
 Jim Sweeney, coach of Fresno State was no stranger to Oregon State, having coached Washington State from 1968 to 1975.

 The Beavers started their first drive at the Bulldog nine after a fumble, and Oregon State's second drive breached the Fresno State six, but both drives ended in Jim Nielsen field goals.
 In the second quarter, Fresno State responded with three field goals of their own, the last field goal with two seconds left in the first half.

 In the second half, rather than choosing to receive, Fresno State chose to kick with the wind.
 After Glenn Pena pinned the Bulldogs at their own 5-yard line with a 37-yard punt, Jim Sweeney's son Kevin Sweeney hit Stephen Baker "the Touchdown Maker" for a 95-yard touchdown, when the defensive back guarding Baker fell down.
 The play is the longest pass play in Parker Stadium history.
 In 2000, after Parker Stadium was renamed Reser Stadium, Chad Johnson (Ochocinco) finally broke the record, when he caught a 97-yard touchdown from Jonathan Smith.
 The Bulldogs converted the extra point for a 16-6 lead.
 In the next 4:44, Fresno State scored another two touchdowns on six offensive plays to take a 30-9 lead.
 The Bulldogs tacked on a fourth-quarter field goal for a 33-9 lead.
 Oregon State scored two fourth-quarter touchdowns to pull within 11.
-The Beavers' last chance ended when the Bulldog's punter was able to recover a bad snap for a safety with 11 seconds left.
+The Beavers' last chance ended when the Bulldogs' punter was able to recover a bad snap for a safety with 11 seconds left.
 The wind played a big factor in the game, as the team with the wind outscored the other team a combined 51-6.
 Wilhelm finished 28 for 51, setting a new Oregon State record for completions and tying an Oregon State record for attempts.
 The win was Fresno State's first in Corvallis, and the win was Jim Sweeney's first over Oregon State since 1973.
 The Bulldogs finished the season 11-0-1, the only undefeated team in Division I-A.